Gwyd0/Sparx-bwk/README.md

 ## Basic features
 * auto fills in password + username
-* logs bwc's for every question
+* logs codes for every question
-* does bookwork checks.
+* auto does bookwork checks.
 * creates a full backup log as a .txt in /logs

 ## Setup